-The block orientationProj {...} accepts the same base options as the component orientation: atoms, refPositions, refPositionsFile.
+The block orientationProj $\{\ldots\}$ accepts the same base options as the component orientation: atoms, refPositions, refPositionsFile, refPositionsCol and refPositionsColValue.
 The returned value is the cosine of the angle of rotation $\theta$ between the current and the reference positions.
 The range of values is [-1:1].

-List of keywords (see also 4.2, 4.12, 4.13 and 4.15 for additional options):
+List of keywords (see also 4.2, 4.14, 4.15 and 4.17 for additional options):

-- atoms same definition as atoms (rmsd component) - refPositions same definition as refPositions (rmsd component) - refPositionsFile same definition as refPositionsFile (rmsd component) - forceNoPBC Use absolute rather than minimum-image distances? (see description) Default: no
+- atoms same definition as atoms (rmsd component) - refPositions same definition as refPositions (rmsd component) - refPositionsFile same definition as refPositionsFile (rmsd component) - refPositionsCol same definition as refPositionsCol (rmsd component) - refPositionsColValue same definition as refPositionsColValue (rmsd component) - forceNoPBC Use absolute rather than minimum-image distances? (see description) Default: no